-one of the possible meanings of the Hebrew term אונער, which also can be translated as 'servant'.
-It should be stressed that the sobriquet 'Youth' is never applied to designate the seventh patriarch in I Enoch, Jubilees, Genesis Apocryphon, and the Book of Giants.
+It has been already shown that in the descriptions related to Metatron's sacerdotal and liturgical duties he often appears under the title 'Youth'.
+Such persistence of the Hekhalot writers who repeatedly connect this designation with Metatron's priestly and liturgical service may be explained by one of the possible meanings of the Hebrew term for the Youth (נער) that also can be translated as 'servant'.
+It should be stressed that the sobriquet 'Youth' is never applied to designate the seventh patriarch in 1 Enoch, Jubilees, Genesis Apocryphon, and the Book of Giants.
 Yet, it is significant that in some manuscripts of the Slavonic Enoch for the first time in the Enochic tradition the seventh antediluvian patriarch becomes associated with this prominent Metatron's title.
-Despite that this designation occurs only in several Slavonic manuscripts, the author of the recent English translation, Francis Andersen, considered this reading as the original.
-He was also the first scholar to propose that Enoch's designation as 'Youth' in 2 Enoch recalls the identical title of Metatron attested in 3 Enoch and other Hekhalot writings.
-In his commentary to the English translation of 2 Enoch in OTP, Andersen wrote:
+74 Despite that this designation occurs only in several Slavonic manuscripts, the author of the recent English translation, Francis Andersen, considered this reading as the original.75 He was also the first scholar to propose that Enoch's designation as 'Youth' in 2 Enoch recalls the